CaitlinCollins/ReadME/Develop/generateREADME.md

   ## Tests
   None.
   ## License
-  This project is protected under the IBM license.
+  This project is protected under the MIT license.
   ## Contact
   GitHub: @CaitlinCollins